 It’s an option to do 3 years in this police units instead of the military.

 Reserve – The weird yet professional side of the IDF

 After finishing the 3 years some people go into a reserve unit which depends on the job they had in the service.
 If they are assigned to a reserve unit it means they will go back to the military for 1-4 weeks a year to do some training or guarding the border.

-If the regular army has low discipline the reserve can be ridicules.
-Your officer might have dreadlocks because he just came back from India, the sergeant maybe is now fat, that guy became a pacifist and is not coming to the reserve anymore, the chubby lazy guy became an iron man competitor and he is now an elite soldier and so and so…
+If the regular army has low discipline the reserve can be ridiculed.
+Your officer might have dreadlocks (Photo on the right) because he just came back from India, the sergeant might be fat now, one guy became a pacifist and is not coming to the reserve anymore, the chubby lazy guy became an Ironman competitor and he is now an elite soldier and so and so…

 Everyone dressed sloppily with a combination of civilian equipment which can be more comfortable.
 So if you see a soldier that looks sloppy, unshaven and looks more like an escaping prisoner than a soldier, he is probably on reserve.